foxtartaglia/foxtartaglia/README.md

 - BEFORE I CONTINUE TO MY INTRO, I'd like to thank anyone who has nominated me for the Ponytown Walk of Fame, I was insanely suprised there was even an account like this and especially that I was NOMINATED FOR PRETTIEST PONIES HELLO????
 Thank you guys so much bro I was so suprised because I only noticed AFTER I came back from a week of vacation.

+Follow my tiktok and sign my ata yo

 ### ╭【   ♡・ Basic info 】  ・・

 You can call me Pween or any cos I have on.
 C+H encouraged and w2i!!
 Usually offtab or making ponies...
 Also my discord is foxtartaglia if you wanna become like friends off game as well <3 .
-If you are becoming friends with me with the intent to date me or something please keep inmind I am very detached at times and not exactly the most emotionally stable person yo.
+Please keep in mind I am not the kindest person at times, I usually decide if I like you within the first 10 minutes of meeting and if I don't I'll most likely avoid interacting with you as much afterwards, this is NOT PERSONAL I just tend to be a very selective person.

 ⎯⎯⎯⎯ ・ ✧・ ⎯⎯⎯⎯